tomcuel/Optimization_SQP_Python/README.md

 ```py
 from sympy import symbols, diff, lambdify, exp
 ```
-For example, here is a use case :
+For example, here is a use case, where variables become symbols, then there is a derivation and the function is reevaluated so it works as intented for a function, and not as a symbolic expression you can't evaluate :
 ```py
 from sympy import symbols, sin, exp, log, diff, lambdify